foundry-vtt-community/wiki.js/development/guides/localization/localization-best-practices.md

 {.is-info}

 This is advice for both developers and translators.
 Try to avoid including flags when showcasing the currently supported languages or when releasing a translation module.
 Certain countries do not necessarily associate themselves with the flag that a language is primarily known for, and may cause unwanted political friction (trust me, you don’t want to deal with this).
 Try using IETF language codes (RFC 4646) instead.

+## Load order of localization
+At most times, load order is not important, but it can be critical if there is a conflict of keys.

+Foundry loads translation modules, which means the latter will override the former translation if key conflicts.

+The load order is:
+1. Core Translations
+2. Default Module (World - Core settings)
+3. System Integrated Translations
+4. Non-default Modules

+Non-default Modules sort alphabetically, so the initial character of a module name matters.
+In other words, A module of which name starts with `Z` will override the translation of those same keys that comes with a module of which name starts with `A`.